emantahir1/binf6110-assignment1-salmonella-assembly/README.md

 Assembly quality metrics were visualized using R v4.3.1 with ggplot2 and patchwork packages.
 Coverage and variant distributions were plotted to assess genome-wide patterns.
 Individual variants were examined in Integrative Genomics Viewer (IGV v2.16) by loading the reference genome, BAM alignment file, and VCF variant file.

+### Gene Identification and Plasmid Characterization

+Variants within coding sequences were mapped to gene features using the NCBI Reference Sequence annotation for *Salmonella enterica* subsp. enterica serovar Typhimurium str.
+LT2 (NC_003197.2).
+Gene boundaries and functional annotations were obtained from the NCBI Genome Browser to identify coding sequences containing elevated variant densities.

+Read length distributions were compared between plasmid- and chromosome-mapping reads to assess whether elevated plasmid coverage resulted from size-based sequencing bias.
+Read lengths were extracted from BAM alignments using samtools and mean values calculated for each reference contig.

+The assembled plasmid contig was identified using BLASTn (v2.13.0) against the NCBI nucleotide collection (nr/nt) database.
+The query sequence (contig_4, 109 kb) was submitted via the NCBI web interface with default parameters.
+The top-scoring alignment was used to determine plasmid identity and distinguish the assembled plasmid from the reference pSLT plasmid (NC_003277.2).

 ---

 ## 3. Results